 Two meteor showers are active in February.
 The gamma-Normids are active from February the 25th to March the 22nd, peaking on the 13th of March.
 To see the shower, look towards the constellation of Norma between 00:00 AM and 04:00 AM.
 Around 8 meteors per hour are expected at the peak.

-The alpha Centaurids, in the constellation of Centaurus are active from the 28th January to the 21st February, peaking on the 8th of February as the Earth passes through the centre of the meteor stream.
-Observing prospects for the alpha Centaurids are unfavourable due to the full moon on the 4th.
+The alpha Centaurids in the constellation of Centaurus are active from the 28th January to the 21st February, peaking on the 8th of February as the Earth passes through the centre of the meteor stream.
+Observing prospects for the alpha Centaurids are unfavorable due to the full moon on the 4th.
 They are best viewed between 22:00 PM and 03:30 AM looking towards the constellation of Centaurus in the South East.
 Hourly rates are expected to be around 7 meteors per hour at the maximum.

 The Evening Sky Stars

 The stars of Orion are high in the north on February evenings, with blue-white Rigel above and to the left of the three belt stars, and orange-red Betelgeuse below and to the right of them.
 Below and to the left of Orion is Aldebaran, brightest star in the Bull, with the Pleiades nearby in the NW at the Bull’s shoulder.
 The Pleiades, according to the Namaquas, were the daughters of the sky god.
 When their husband (Aldebaran) shot his arrow (Orion’s sword) at three zebras (Orion’s belt), it fell short.
 He dared not return home because he had killed no game, and he dared not retrieve his arrow because of the fierce lion (Betelgeuse) which sat watching the zebras.
 There he sits still, shivering in the cold night and suffering thirst and hunger.